 Vitamin B6 is loaded in bananas, which increases melatonin in your dog’s body.
 Melatonin is a hormone that controls the sleep cycle.
 When the melatonin is low in the body, your dog will have sleeping problems.

 But melatonin will increase if your dog eats bananas regularly.
 That will help improve your dog’s sleep cycle and get good sleep.

 If your dog has irregular sleep, try to feed your dog bananas.
 You should notice drastic changes in a few days.

 Ready to feed your dog bananas?

 Bananas are a good source of minerals and vitamins.
-That’s why you can feed your dog bananas without any hesitation.
-However, while feeding bananas, make sure that your dog isn’t allergic to bananas and doesn’t eat the peel.
-Also, remember to feed bananas to your dog in moderation.
+That’s why you can feed them to your dog without any hesitation.
+However, make sure your dog isn’t allergic to bananas and doesn’t eat the peel.
+Also, remember to give the fruit to your dog in moderation.

 Priotosh Karmakar is a frequent traveler, vlogger, and multilingual lawyer.
 Even though English is his first language, he spent the better part of his college days in Spain.
 That’s when he realized there’s more to see than just his city.
 Since then, he has been practicing law, and every chance he gets, he leaves his city to travel.
 And he never forgets to film his adventures for his vlog channel.
 He enjoys social media, walking, gardening, and dogs.